fpoirotte/php-idmef/README.rst

     at a regular interval (defined in the agent's profile).
     It is therefore not necessary to send them manually.

-    Likewise, the agent will automatically be (properly) shut down when it becomes unused, as part of PHP's garbage collection process.
+    Likewise, the agent will automatically be shut down (cleanly) when it becomes unused, as part of PHP's garbage collection process.
     You may also force a shutdown manually by using the following code snippet: